Panklav 2X, 875 mg+125 mg 14 pcs

 Miscellaneous

-Tooth discoloration (brown, yellow, or gray) was reported.
-Most reports were of pediatric patients.
-In most cases, the discoloration was reduced or eliminated with toothbrushing or brushing.
+Discoloration of teeth (brown, yellow, or gray) has been reported.
+Most reports were in pediatric patients.
+In most cases, the discoloration was reduced or eliminated with toothbrush or brushing.

 Overdose

-In the event of an overdose, the drug should be discontinued, symptomatic treatment should be administered, and supportive measures should be taken if necessary.
-A prospective study of 51 pediatric patients in a toxicology center showed that an overdose of amoxicillin less than 250 mg/kg was not associated with significant clinical symptoms4.
+In case of overdose, it is necessary to stop taking the drug, carry out symptomatic treatment and, if necessary, take supportive measures.
+A prospective study of 51 pediatric patients at a poison control center found that amoxicillin overdose of less than 250 mg/kg was not associated with significant clinical symptoms4.

-Cases of interstitial nephritis leading to oliguric renal failure have been reported in patients after an overdose of the combination of amoxicillin + clavulanic acid.
+Cases of interstitial nephritis leading to oliguric renal failure have been reported in patients after overdose of the amoxicillin + clavulanic acid combination.

-Crystalluria, in some cases leading to renal failure, has also been observed after overdose of amoxicillin + clavulanic acid combination in adults and children.
+Crystalluria, in some cases leading to renal failure, has also been observed after overdose of the amoxicillin + clavulanic acid combination in adults and children.
 In case of overdose, adequate fluid intake and diuresis should be maintained to reduce the risk of crystalluria.
-Renal failure appears to be reversible after discontinuation of the drug.
-High blood levels may occur more frequently in patients with impaired renal function due to decreased renal clearance of the combination amoxicillin + clavulanic acid.
-The combination amoxicillin + clavulanic acid can be removed from the blood stream by hemodialysis.
+Apparently, renal failure is reversible after stopping the drug.
+High blood levels may occur more frequently in patients with impaired renal function due to decreased renal clearance of the amoxicillin + clavulanic acid combination.
+The combination of amoxicillin + clavulanic acid can be removed from the bloodstream using hemodialysis.

 ---|---|